devry12/anna/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 Anna(Analytical Network Adjustment) is an HTTP Inspector tool for Flutter  which can debugging http requests, It catches and stores http requests and responses, which can be viewed via simple UI.
-It is inspired from Chuck,Chucker and Alice (base code with some improvement).
+It is inspired from [Chuck](https://github.com/jgilfelt/chuck), [Chucker](https://github.com/ChuckerTeam/chucker) [Alice](https://github.com/jhomlala/alice) (base code with some improvement).

 ## Supported